Xpecya/aul/stream/readme.md

 # Middle Function

 the middle function means that this function will NOT execute directly<br />
-it will be executed only if you call the collecing function<br />
+it will be executed only if you call the collecting function<br />
 you may use several middle functions as needed<br />
 <br />
 middle functions are: map, filter, distinct, flatMap, limit, peek, skip, sort

 # Collecting Function

-the collecting function is the function which ends the stream and collecte the result as needed<br />
+the collecting function is the function which ends the stream and collects the result as needed<br />
 all middle functions will be executed by the order you call them<br />
 the Collecting function can only be executed once and the result is no longer a stream object<br />
 <br />